ltjkoomen/FIRLSFilterDesign.jl/docs/src/manual.md

 # Manual

 ## Installation
-To install FIRLS.jl, open up julia and do:
+To install FIRLS.jl, open up a Julia REPL and do:
 ```julia
 pkg> update
 pkg> add FIRLS